This page contains several tips on how to install GNU/Linux on your machine.

 Our video tutorial is in this folder on Sharepoint.

 Please note that there are many tutorials etc. on the internet about Linux installation that are more than 10 years old.
 They often mention issues that are simply non-existent today: installers today are much more user friendly and are much more capable and installation is really just three clicks away.

 Installing Linux is really not difficult but one still has to be careful.
 We highly recommend to check things twice before confirming any destructive action.
 Seriously: the installer will not destroy your data unless you give approval.
 A simple measure is to use different sizes for each of your partition and always check that the size is what you expect, for example.

-You can always install Linux first in a virtual environment (such as VirtualBox) to see individual steps before installing on physical hardware.
+You can always install Linux first in a virtual environment (such as VirtualBox) to see individual steps before installing on a physical hardware.

 Getting the installation image

 To begin the installation, you need to prepare a bootable flash disk with the installer (burning it to CD works as well).
-We highly recommend to use the Fedora Media Writer that is able to prepare the bootable flash disk for you.
+We recommend to use the Fedora Media Writer that is able to prepare the bootable flash disk for you.
 You will need at least 2GB flash drive for this.